 We then set our sights on an adjacent property to the Nixon overlook.
 A house had been built here that had even a little better view of Moccasin Bend and downtown than the Joe Light house.
 A man named Logan lived in Florida, but he came to Lookout Mountain to spend the summers.
 He stayed at the Sky Harbor Motel and would often walk down Old Wauhatchie Pike.
 He acquired this lot and built the house.
 It had burned down prior to the time the LMPA was formed.
 We reached an agreement with Mr. Logan to buy his lot for $25,000.
 Peggy Laney had joined our group and she helped us secure the full payment.
 She did some interior design work for another local philanthropist at his golf course.
-When she was through, he asked her price and she said it was helping us buy the Logan lot.
-He smilingly grumbled that was a big price for the design, but he furnished the needed amount.
+When she was through, Jack Lupton asked her price and she said it was helping us buy the Logan lot.
+He grumbled that it was a big price for the design, but he furnished the needed amount.

 Further along that section of the highway, we contacted Matthew Dement, who owned another lot with an outstanding view.
 It was just past the site of the Scenic Adult Motel.
 Mr. Dement had dreamed of building a home there where another house once stood, but he reached agreement with us to sell.

 One of our biggest challenges was the notorious Adult Motel.
 After much negotiation, we were able to reach agreement on a price with owner Lewis Davis.
 We had to raise $175,000 to buy it and pay to have it torn down.
-Lynn Woodworth had joined our group by then, and she is a master fundraiser.
+Lynn Woodworth had joined our group by then, and she was a master fundraiser.
 We had some major donations, including our Water Slide donor, the Maclellan Foundation, Hamico, Mrs. Ruth Holmberg and many others.

 With the property in hand, our group began an effort to eradicate the kudzu.
 I had not known this was possible, but spraying for several seasons is highly effective.
-Most of the kudzu is now gone from this part of Cummings Highway.
+Much of the kudzu is now gone from this part of Cummings Highway.

 Our group also began a cleanup up of the hillsides that had long been a dumping ground.
 Dozens of old tires were lodged among the kudzu vines.
 A few got away and careened down the hillside and across the highway - thankfully missing the oncoming cars.